marinaMiller39636/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without proper analysis.
 It's better to write clear, maintainable code first and optimize only when necessary, based on profiling and measurement data.
 Focusing too much on optimization early on can lead to overly complex code, harder maintenance, and potentially introduce bugs.

+# 2023-12-10
+- "Premature optimization is the root of all evil" - Donald Knuth.

+As a programmer, it's easy to get caught up in trying to optimize your code before it's even necessary.
+However, this can often lead to unnecessary complexity and wasted time.
+It's better to write clear, simple code first and then optimize only if and when it becomes necessary.